oliviawestmacottssw/SSW.Rules.Content/rules/data---do-you-avoid-spaces-and-empty-lines-at-the-start-of-character-columns/rule.md

 ---

-Text in character columns (char, varchar, text, nchar, varchar, text) can start with spaces or empty lines which is usually data entry error.
+​​​​​​​Text in character columns (char, varchar, text, nchar, varchar, text) can start with spaces or empty lines which is usually data entry error.​

-The best way to avoid this issue is to handle whitespace in the middle-tier before it reaches the database.
+The best way to avoid this issue is to handle whitespace in the middle-tier before it reaches the database.​​

-Here’s an example of removing whitespace and carriage returns in the middle-tier using Regex:
+Here’s an example of removing whitespace and carriage returns in the middle-tier using Regex:​

 static string Trim(string inputText)
 {
   Match m = Regex.Match(inputText, @"[^\s]");
   return m.Success ? inputText.Substring(m.Index) : inputText;
 }
-Figure: C# Removing whitespace and carriage returns in middle-tier
+​​Figure: C# Removing whitespace and carriage returns in middle-tier

 The code above: